What is the purpose of having a centralized repository?

 In alignment with NIH DMS policy, NIDDK-CR policies and procedures support initial and continuing access by the contributing study investigators, but not of prolonged and exclusive access, thus encouraging timely release and sharing of study generated resources.
 This should include both data and a corresponding set of specimens to be submitted and made available for access by the scientific community.

-Contributing studies should submit, with appropriate participant consent, all data collected, associated metadata, data attributes, and analysis datasets.
+Contributing studies should submit, with appropriate participant consent, all data collected, associated metadata, data attributes, and summary or analysis datasets.
 Data are to be submitted as defined in 45 CFR 164.514(e)(2) for limited data set format (LDS).
 The NIDDK-CR has opted to receive data in LDS format because data are devoid of direct identifiers, although retain other elements permitted by HIPAA that allow NIDDK-CR to manage and share the data and associated specimens more responsibly over time.
 More information about data and documentation submission guidelines can be found under the Data Submission Guidance page.

 What is a linking or linkage file?
 When should the linkage file be provided?

-A linkage file is a list that associates (walks-through) the specimens with the relevant clinical data, and/or metabolomics, proteomics, sequencing, or genomics data, by matching the IDs that were used for the specimens to those that were used for the clinical data for all of the study participants.
+A linkage file is a list that associates (walks-through) the specimens with the relevant clinical data, and/or metabolomics, proteomics, sequencing, or genomics data, by matching the IDs that were used for the specimens to those that were used for the clinical data for all the study participants.
 The linkage file and the key to decode information on the specimen labels is not normally shared with outside requestors and is held privately for internal NIDDK-CR use only.
 The linkage file should be provided by the contributing study at the time the clinical data are submitted to NIDDK-CR.

 What interaction will the study have with the NIDDK Central Repository to prepare data for archiving?